|

 of Uganda came into effect on 8 October 1995.

-Head of state: The President, elected by direct universal suffrage for a five-year
+• Head of state: The President, elected by direct universal suffrage for a five-year term.
+The

-Head of government: The Prime Minister, appointed by the President.
+• Head of government: The Prime Minister, appointed by the President and in practice accountable

-Electoral authority: The Interim Electoral Commission administers national elections.
+• Electoral authority: The Electoral Commission of Uganda

 Political history